math4tots-misc/crossj/README.md

 Java-like language that can be easily embedded in various environments.

-crossj uses a Java parser and typesolver, but uses a different set of standard library and a subset of Java language features so that code written for it can be 'naturally' transformed to other languages (currently just Javascript, but objc is also on my mind).
+crossj uses a Java parser and typesolver, but uses a different standard library and a subset of Java language features so that code written for it can be 'naturally' transformed to other languages (currently just Javascript, but objc is also kept mind).

 Code written for crossj should just work as is for Java with the support library.